 For example, stressors and electronic devices that suppress your body’s melatonin production can lead to high cortisol levels at night when the levels should be low.
 This will disrupt your sleeping patterns and keep you awake.
 On the other hand, cortisol levels that are too low can cause weakness, fatigue, and low blood pressure.

-Low testosterone levels in men can cause fatigue while elevated estrogen and progesterone levels in women can cause fatigue and mood swings.
+Low testosterone levels in men can cause tiredness, while elevated estrogen and progesterone levels in women can cause fatigue and mood swings.
 All of this will most likely keep you awake at night.

-If you are struggling to sleep when you’re tired, consider seeing your doctor for a test to help determine if your hormones are in check, and to help determine a plan of treatment if they are out of balance.
+If you are struggling with sleepless nights even when you’re tired, consider seeing your doctor or sleep specialist for a test to help determine if your hormones are in check, and to help determine a treatment plan if they are out of balance.

 Optimizing Your Sleep with Oura

-Implementing solutions to stabilize your circadian rhythm and improve your sleep hygiene can help you sleep when you’re tired and maximize the amount of sleep you get.
+Implementing solutions to stabilize your circadian rhythm and practicing good sleep hygiene can help you improve sleep latency and maximize the amount of sleep you get.

 About the Oura Expert